Seeking Emergency Care for Cardiac Arrest

-You can stay healthy and help prevent cardiac arrest on California’s Central Coast with several important steps.
+You can stay healthy and help prevent cardiac arrest with several important steps.
 Partner with your doctor to monitor and treat any diagnosed heart conditions or problems with heart signaling, such as Wolff-Parkinson-White syndrome or Long QT syndrome.
 Always tell your doctor or nurse about any side effects you may have from medication to correct arrhythmia.

 Living a healthy lifestyle, avoiding illicit drugs, and getting your doctor’s approval for sports activities allow you to keep enjoying life.
-Find a Doctor today at Dignity Health Central Coast for your heart health.
+Find a Doctor today at Dignity Health for your heart health.